rowtype-yoga/purescript-lazy-joe/README.md

 # 🎷 purescript-lazy-joe 🦥

-A purescript library for these days when you got the blues and are just too lazy to write ffi code.
+Zero boilerplate ffi for purescript.

-`lazy-joe` let's you ffi your js library without having to write the typical purescript ffi boilerplate.
+For these days when you got the blues and are just too lazy to write ffi code.

 ## ToC
 * [Installation](#installation)